-The Hera Group's aqueduct system covers a network of approximately 35.000 kilometres of pipelines.
-The Hera Group's distribution network further consists of independently fed secondary aqueduct networks used to deliver water to local neighbourhoods.
+The Hera Group's aqueduct system covers a network of approximately 35,080 kilometres of pipelines.
+This primary supply and distribution network is completed by the connections linking this network to the user delivery points.

 The Hera Group's water distribution system is a complex network of several interconnected networks and plants, which are connected to various supply sources in order to ensure a continuous supply even if a particular water source or plant is affected by a temporary interruption or shutdown.